 Interest expense reflects the interest associated with our outstanding debt obligations.
-For information about our outstanding debt obligations, see Note 8 - "Debt" to our consolidated financial statements and under "Liquidity and Capital Resources" below.
+For information about our outstanding debt obligations, see Note 8 - "Debt" to our consolidated financial statements in Item 8 and under "Liquidity and Capital Resources" below.

 Mortgage Insurance Earnings and Cash Flow Cycle